alan8365/Research-notes/Papers/Optimized 2D ball trees for shape layout applications.md

 ## 1. Introduction
 > need more

+### Background

+Layout is one of the many applications where 2D shapes must be processed and queried in order to extract spatial relationships such as whether they contain a point or are contained in a rectangular window.

 In common off-the-shelf authoring software, elements such as text, pictures and diagrams are approximated by bounding box proxies

 ![[Pasted image 20220515200527.png]]

+### Intro
+We propose optimizing the computation of proximity queries between arbitrary 2D shapes by using two key ideas:

+using ball (circle) collections as proxies organizing these collections in ball trees [1], [2], [3], a variety of bounding volume hierarchy (BVH).

 ### 1.1.
 Contributions

+- We propose adding hierarchical grouping and collision avoidance as interaction devices in layout applications by using sets of circles organized in ball trees as geometric proxies.
+- The three best-performing ball tree construction algorithms described by Omohundro [1] were extended with what we call the Enclosing Leaves (EL) optimization (Section 2.3).
+- A new algorithm for approximating a binary image with ball sets of adjustable cardinality (Section 3).
+- Three new ball tree construction algorithms are proposed, also extended with the EL optimization (Section 4).
+- Two shape layout operations and algorithms for their implementation using ball trees are proposed: distance-based clustering and shape dragging using collision avoidance (Section 7).

 ## 2. Fundamentals
 ### 2.1.
 Shape layout